tensorflow/examples/lite/examples/image_classification/ios/README.md

 the camera at various objects and enjoy seeing how the model classifies things!

 ## Model references

-_Do not delete the empty references_ to the .tflite and .txt files after you clone the repo and open the project.
-These references will be fulfilled once the model and label files are downloaded when the application is built and run for the first time.
-If you delete the references to them, you can still find that the .tflite and .txt files are downloaded to the Model folder, the next time you build the application.
+_Do not delete the empty references_ to the .tflite files after you clone the repo and open the project.
+These references will be fulfilled once the model files are downloaded when the application is built and run for the first time.
+If you delete the references to them, you can still find that the .tflite files are downloaded to the `TFLite` folder, the next time you build the application.
 You will have to add the references to these files in the bundle separately in that case.